Post Event Activity |

 2. Sunniberg, Klosters - IABSE Outstanding Structure Award 2001 Built in 1998 designed by Christian Menn.

-3. Tamina, Pfäfers - Largest arch bridge in Switzerland and currently under construction.
+3. Tamina, Pfäfers - Largest arch bridge in Switzerland.

 4. Traversina - Short walk to the suspension pedestrian bridge overcoming the height difference of 22 m with 176 steps.